andyfengc/andyfengc.github.io/_drafts/T-SQL tutorial (1) introduction.md

 	CREATE UNIQUE CLUSTERED INDEX IDX_V1
 	    ON Sales.vOrders (OrderDate, ProductID);
 	GO

+Please note

+1. `SCHEMABINDING` option can be used with views and stored procedures.
+It is used to prevent unauthorized or inadvertent  modifications to the objects referenced by the view/stored procedure with `SCHEMABINDING`.
+2. The first index created on a view must be a unique clustered index.
+After the unique clustered index has been created, we can create more nonclustered indexes.
+3. Creating a unique clustered index on a view improves query performance because the view is stored in the database in the same way a table with a clustered index is stored.
+4. we cannot create indexed view with a CTE. e.g.

+		;WITH cte AS
+		(
+		   SELECT *,
+		         ROW_NUMBER() OVER (PARTITION BY DocumentID ORDER BY DateCreated DESC) AS rn FROM DocumentStatusLogs
+		)
+		SELECT *
+		FROM cte
+		WHERE rn = 1

+5. we cannot create indexed view via derived table. i.e. query inside a from statement. e.g.

+		select another subquery

+# Difference between Oracle’s “materialized views” and SQL Server’s “indexed views”?
+They both persist the results of a query, but how are they different?

+1. SQL Server’s indexed views are always kept up to date.
+In SQL Server, if a view’s base tables are modified, then the view’s indexes are also kept up to date in the same atomic transaction.

+1. Oracle provides something similar called a `materialized view`.
+If Oracle’s materialized views are created without the REFRESH FAST ON COMMIT option, then the materialized view is not modified when its base tables are.
+So that’s one major difference.
+While SQL Server’s indexed views are always kept current, Oracle’s materialized views can be static.

 # Stored procedure
 A stored procedure is a collection of SQL statements that applications use to access and manipulate data in a database.